Skip to Content

 How We Engage Residents

-We place a continual emphasis on effective outreach to residents of the diverse communities that make up Southeastern Wisconsin, led by our Public Involvement & Outreach Division.
+We place a continual emphasis on effective outreach to residents of the diverse communities that make up Southeastern Wisconsin, led by our Community Engagement Division.
 Our engagement techniques are constantly evolving and include in-person meetings and events, video conferences, print and digital content, and an ‘open door’ to discuss issues facing the Region.

 Engaging specific population groups, notably low-income populations, people of color, and people with disabilities or other needs, is a particular focus.
 The Commission’s Environmental Justice Task Force (EJTF) and advisory committees guiding each planning effort frequently provide important suggestions for these processes.
 We also directly engage and provide updates to over 75 Primary Organizations serving specific population subgroups, including the Commission's Community Partners.